afni/afni_doc/background_install/miniconda.rst

 A note on making envs and choosing modules
 ===========================================

-What modules to install is entirely up to you.
-AFNI-land at the moment has pretty minimal Python requirements.
-In fact, the AFNI set of recommended modules might simply fit inside those requirements that you have for other software/uses.
+It is entirely up to you, Dear User, what modules you install and how you organize your environments (and if you even *choose* to use Conda).
+At the moment AFNI-land has pretty minimal Python requirements.
+In fact, the AFNI set of recommended modules might simply fit inside those requirements that you have for other software/uses, and you might not need to do anything new.

-We certainly don't anticipate or desire a person to set up just an one environment for running AFNI, then another for running some other software, and then another for another project...
+We certainly don't anticipate or desire a person to set up one specific environment for running AFNI, then another for running some other software, and then another for another project...
 While that is possible, it seems annoying and inefficient.
 And unnecessary.
-So, hopefully, you can set up one (or maybe two, because of the Python-2.7 and Python-3.* split) environments, and not have to switch too much.
+So, hopefully, you can set up one environments (or maybe two, because of the Python-2.7 and Python-3.* split), and not have to switch too much.